PaulLerner/ViQuAE/EXPERIMENTS.rst

 ~~~~~~~~~~~

 Now in order to combine the text results of text and the image results
-we do two things: 1. normalize the scores so that they have zero-mean
+we do two things:
+1. normalize the scores so that they have zero-mean and unit variance
-and unit variance, **the mean and the variance is computed over the
-whole subset** so you might want to do a dry run first **or use ours**
-(this corresponds to the mysterious “normalization” parameter in the
-config files) 2. sum the text and image score for each passage before
+2. combine text and image score through a weighted sum for each passage before
 re-ordering, note that if only the text finds a given passage then its
 image score is set to the minimum of the image results (and vice-versa)

 The results are then re-ordered before evaluation.
-Each model has an
-interpolation hyperparameter.
-You can either tune-it on the dev set or
-use ours (more details below).
+Interpolation hyperparameters are tuned using ranx.

 BM25 + ArcFace + CLIP + ImageNet (ViQuAE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^